ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Secure Boot | Enabled | Secure Boot is a requirement for the use of Windows Credential Guard and provides greater security protection for users.
 Secure Boot Configuration Method | Configured via MEM or MECM | To align with the ACSC Windows 10 hardening guidance.
 Trusted Boot | Enabled | To provide additional protection from rootkits.
+Measured Boot | Not configured | Requires an attestation server that is not in scope of the blueprint.
+UEFI Password | Configured | To align with the ACSC Windows 10 hardening guidance.
+USB Boot | Disabled | To align with the ACSC Windows 10 hardening guidance.
+SD Card Boot | Disabled | To align with the ACSC Windows 10 hardening guidance.
+Allow boot locations other than the internal hard disk drive | Require password | To align with the ACSC Windows 10 hardening guidance.

 ### Trusted platform module